 I have 10 years’ experience working in healthcare as a mental health specialist and as a qualified pharmacist.
 Since becoming a storyteller, I have become a dispenser of stories in my daily work.
 I am a professionally qualified guide (Lowland Leader Award) and I use storytelling during my guided nature walks.
 I also have an enhanced DBS check and I am fully insured.

 If you would like to hear more, have any questions or would like to work together, please do contact me.

 I would like to thank my teachers -

-Natasha Lythgoe - my photography teacher, my creativity and re-wilding mentor and guide.
+Natasha Lythgoe - my wilderness guide, my photography teacher, my creativity mentor.
 I would never have started on this journey without her.